The Adventure of the Lion's Mane: Radio and audio dramas

 The story was adapted by Edith Meiser in 1931 as an episode of the American radio series The Adventures of Sherlock Holmes.
 The episode aired on 23 March 1931, with Richard Gordon as Sherlock Holmes and Leigh Lovell as Dr. Watson.
 Another dramatisation of the story adapted by Meiser aired on 1 August 1936 (with Gordon as Holmes and Harry West as Watson).

 Meiser also adapted the story as episodes of the American radio series The New Adventures of Sherlock Holmes that aired on 13 November 1939 and 25 January 1942 (with Basil Rathbone as Holmes and Nigel Bruce as Watson).
 In an adaptation of "The Adventure of the Lion's Mane" that aired on 21 April 1947, Tom Conway played Holmes with Bruce as Watson.

 A radio adaptation of the story aired in 1969 on BBC Radio 2, as part of the 1952–1969 radio series starring Carleton Hobbs as Sherlock Holmes and Norman Shelley as Dr Watson.
 It was dramatised by Michael Hardwick.

 "The Lion's Mane" was dramatised for BBC Radio 4 in 1994 by Bert Coules as part of the 1989–1998 radio series starring Clive Merrison as Holmes and Michael Williams as Watson.

-In 2009, the story was adapted for radio as part of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, starring John Patrick Lowrie as Holmes and Lawrence Albert as Watson.
+In 2009, the story was adapted for radio by M.J.
+Elliott as part of The Classic Adventures of Sherlock Holmes, a series on the American radio show Imagination Theatre, starring John Patrick Lowrie as Holmes and Lawrence Albert as Watson.

 In 2024, the podcast Sherlock & Co. adapted the story in a three-episode adventure called "The Lion's Mane", starring Harry Attwell as Holmes and Paul Waggott as Watson.
 In it, Fitzroy McPherson is instead a scuba diver and employee for Belamy's Barnacles, a seafood supplier that makes up the vast majority of the economy on the island of Fjara.
 It is eventually discovered that, contrary to their organic farming claims, Belamy's Barancles has been using copious amounts of fertilizer to illegally farm their seafood using a series of pipes which run under Fjara's bay.
 The leak of one such pipe had caused a toxic algal bloom, leading to the death of much of the marine life in the bay and an explosion in the local population of lion's mane jellyfish, whose sheer numbers, size, and stinging tentacles ultimately led to the death of McPherson when he attempted to fix the broken pipe.